3450 Forestdale Drive, Burlington, NC

 Do discolored teeth keep getting worse?

 Yes.
 If you don’t treat them, discoloration continues to get worse.
 If an infection causes it, it continues growing inside the tooth.
-When the cause is diet and lifestyle habits, the more you participate in those activities and eat those things, they’ll continue to stain your teeth.
+If diet and lifestyle habits are the cause, continuing these activities will continue to stain your teeth.

 Does tooth discoloration mean the tooth is dead?

 Not always, but sometimes it can be.
-If your tooth is a black or grey color, that’s most commonly a dead tooth.
-Brown and yellow stains are often due to tobacco use, drinking coffee, or natural discoloration that happens as we age.
-They can also be caused by plaque and tartar buildup.
+If your tooth is black or grey, it’s most likely a dead tooth.
+Brown and yellow stains often come from tobacco use, drinking coffee, or natural discoloration that happens with age.
+Plaque and tartar buildup can also cause it.

 What causes teeth to turn brown at the gum line?

 Especially at your gum line, brown staining is commonly plaque and tartar buildup.
-It means that you aren’t taking care of your oral health properly.
+It means you aren’t properly caring for your oral health.
 Ensuring you’re cleaning around the gums properly is a bit harder.
 We can recommend different techniques and provide a deep cleaning to ensure everything is done properly.

 Do I need to treat my discolored teeth?